micmejia/bible-dump/AMPC/Ephesians/Eph 5.md

-However, let each man of you [without exception] love his wife as [being in a sense] his very own self; and let the wife see that she respects _and_ reverences her husband [[^f]that she notices him, regards him, honors him, prefers him, venerates, and esteems him; and [^g]that she defers to him, praises him, and loves and admires him exceedingly].
+However, let each man of you [without exception] love his wife as [being in a sense] his very own self; and let the wife see that she respects _and_ reverences her husband [that she notices him, regards him, honors him, prefers him, venerates, and esteems him; and that she defers to him, praises him, and loves and admires him exceedingly].